kevin3010/kevin3010.github.io/about.markdown

 permalink: /about/
 ---

 Hi!
-I'm Kevin, and I am an engineer who love to thinker with Machine Learning right now my playing field is **Large Language Models (LLMs)**.
+I'm Kevin, and I am an engineer who loves to tinker with Machine Learning.
+Right now, my playing field is **Large Language Models (LLMs)** and generative AI.

-My journey took a turn when a friend introduced me to **Generative Adversarial Networks (GANs)** trained to generate images of MNIST data—numbers from 0 to 9 during my bachlors.
+My journey took a turn when a friend introduced me to **Generative Adversarial Networks (GANs)**, trained to generate images of MNIST data—numbers from 0 to 9—during my bachelor's.
 That moment sparked my fascination with the field of Machine Learning.

-I’m currently Interning at [Kinaxis](https://www.linkedin.com/company/kinaxis/mycompany/).

-Outside work I love to do ice-skates and read book when I am tired of Doom Scrolling.
+Outside work, I love to ice skate and read books when I am tired of doom scrolling.